ucldc/ucldc-docs/docs/registry/start.md

 Similar to the previous question, Collection Administrators can specify which collection should be privileged for harvesting.
 We will then harvest the collection from the preferred source.

-<div class="note"><p>I think since the Registry is really limited right now to viewing collections, it could simply be a call out at this point to let people know it's coming and we'll eventually move in this more self-serve direction</p></div>